The Prince and Betty

 The Prince and Betty is a novel by P. G. Wodehouse.
 It was originally published in Ainslee's Magazine in the United States in January 1912, and, in a slightly different form, as a serial in Strand Magazine in the United Kingdom between February and April 1912.
 It was published in book form, in the United Kingdom by Mills & Boon on 1 May 1912.
 A substantially different version, which incorporated the plot of Psmith, Journalist, was published in the US by W.J.
 Watt & Company, New York on 14 February 1912.

 US novel version

 The US novel version of The Prince and Betty combines the original story, transferred to a New York setting, with the plot of Psmith, Journalist, substantially rewritten to merge in the romance of John Maude (who becomes an American in this version) and Betty.
+The merged version contains thirty chapters, as opposed to the original’s twenty.

 Adaptations

 Film

 A silent, black-and-white film adaptation, also titled The Prince and Betty, was made in 1919.
 It was released Dec.
 21, 1919.